Ask the internet for the best 80s dance songs and you'll get Duran Duran. Depeche Mode. A-ha. Maybe some Bon Jovi if the list is feeling generous.

 5. Rhythm Nation, Janet Jackson

 The iconic one.
 You know the choreography.
 (You think you know the choreography.)
-A room full of people hitting those military-sharp moves together is one of those moments where you understand why DivaDance exists.
+A room full of people hitting those military-sharp moves together is one of those moments where you understand why our choreography classes exist.

 6. All for You, Janet Jackson